rlrangel/DEMLab/README.md

 New implementations can be made by anyone in separate branches.

-The merge of new developments into the master branch is subjected to the author's approval upon a merge request.
+The merge of new developments into the master branch is subjected to the author's approval upon a **merge request**.

 ## Authorship